1980 Dominican Republic Embassy siege in Bogotá: Siege

 The siege began on the mid-day of February 27, 1980, when seventeen guerrillas dressed in the warm-up clothes of joggers stormed the embassy compound, located in a suburb of Bogotá.
-Many diplomats were attending a diplomatic reception celebrating the Dominican Independence Day and consequently were taken hostage.
-The guerrillas, wielding grenades, AK-47's, wounded five people in the storming of the embassy.
+Many diplomats were attending a diplomatic reception celebrating Dominican Independence Day and consequently were taken hostage.
+The guerrillas, wielding grenades and AK-47s, wounded five people in the storming of the embassy.
 One of the guerrillas was killed initially by the police.

 Within 30 minutes of learning that the Dominican Embassy had been seized, a Colombian task force was established on the State Department's 7th floor.
 Anthony Quainton, director of the State Department's office for combatting terrorism, was named to head the task force.
 Colombian National Police occupied strategic positions around the embassy.

 The hostages included the Papal nuncio to Colombia, Angelo Acerbi, as well as the ambassadors from fourteen countries: Austria, Brazil, Costa Rica, the Dominican Republic, Egypt, El Salvador, Guatemala, Haiti, Israel, Mexico, Switzerland, the United States (Diego C. Asencio), Uruguay, and Venezuela.
 Also among the hostages were diplomats from Bolivia, Jamaica, Paraguay and Peru, and Colombian civilians and workers at the embassy.

 The gunmen demanded US$50 million, to be raised from the countries whose diplomats were held hostage.
 They also sought the release of 311 jailed comrades.
 Their leader, who called himself "Commandante Uno," was later identified as Rosemberg Pabón.

 Colombian authorities began negotiating with the guerrillas after they threatened to kill the hostages.
 On February 28, eighteen people, including the Costa Rican ambassador and fourteen other women, were freed by the hostage takers.
 Five more women were released on February 29.
 Negotiations gained the release of four cooks and a waiter on March 2.